Blogs: Cutting Remarks / Cutting Remarks / Diamonds / Industry

 GIA’s new system for grading lab-grown diamonds has been met with a predictably divided response: kudos from natural diamond partisans, and anger in the lab-grown community, who complained the traditional trade was once again denigrating their product.
 (Though some growers have arguably done a fine job of that themselves.)

-Earlier this week, GIA announced it was changing how it grades lab-growns, abandoning the 4Cs scale—which it’s used on LGDs for the past five years—and instead rating them simply as either “premium” or “standard.”
-(The worst-looking stones won’t get grades.)
+The new policy means GIA will no longer grade LGDs using the Four C’s—after doing so for the past five years—and instead rate them simply as either “premium” or “standard.”
+(The worst-looking stones won’t get graded at all.)
 It’s the third time GIA has overhauled its lab-grown grading policy.

 For all the commotion over the change, we’re talking about a service that not many people use.
 GIA president and CEO Susan Jacques has said that fewer than 5% of the lab-grown stones on the market end up at GIA.